WolframResearch/WAS-Kubernetes/Documentation/API/NodeFilesManager.md

 		POST "http://applicationserver.wolfram.com/nodefiles"
 * Parameters

-	* nodeFile(required, file): This parameter use to upload a node file which will get stored in the shared storage
+	* nodeFile(required, file): This is the file name for the uploaded file.

 	 	Example:

 	 		name="nodeFile"; filename="init.m"

-	* path(required, string): This parameter use to specify the relative node file path.
+	* path(required, string): This is the directory in which the uploaded file should be placed.
  		Example:

 	 		name="path"; value=".Wolfram/Kernel"